Snaacky/thewiki/README.md

 4. Build and run

-    The `retype start` command automatically opens the default web browser on your machine and loads the website into the browser.
+    The `retype start` command automatically opens the default web browser on your machine and loads the website into the browser

     ```sh
     retype start thewiki
     ```

-    Alternatively, you can use `retype build` to build it without running it.
+    Alternatively, you can use `retype build` to build it without running it

     ```sh
     retype build thewiki --output retype